Headoo/ElasticSearchBundle/README.md

 * --reset : For reset your indexes.
 BE CAREFULL, all your data will be lost in your Elastic Cluster
 * --batch=int : Length of collection per threads.
 Use this only with threads

+## Command for exodus
+This command check if each document in ElasticSearch, is still linked with an entity in Doctrine.
+If not, this command will remove the orphan document from ES.
+###### Reminder: Doctrine and ES should always be iso (with option 'auto_event', without that option, it can be a small delay).
+###### If this command find document not linked, ask you why!

+* --limit=int : Limit of your collection
+* --offset=int : Offset of your collection
+* --type=string : Name of your Object (in our example it's YourEntityClassName)
+* --batch=int : Length of collection per threads.
+Use this only with threads
+* --dry-run : Just test.
+Do not Remove any document from ES
+* --verbose : Make more verbose the output

 ## Security
 If you discover a security vulnerability , please email instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.